ec-europa/europa-component-library/src/website/src/pages/ec/harmonised-templates/page-header/docs/group2.md

 ## Don'ts

 - don't use more than one Page header per page
-- don't use it on the Homepage, use <Link to="/ec/components/banners/hero-banner/usage/">Hero banner</Link> instead
+- don't use it on the Homepage, use Hero banner instead

 ## When to use